juantoniolloretegea/SVperitus-dataset/meta/test/test1.md

 **Warning:** This publication is protected by CEDRO.
 Its application in the field of Physics, as well as any form of exploitation, reproduction, or use by corporate entities, is strictly subject to the author's copyright and the terms of the license indicated; any reproduction, distribution, public communication, or transformation of this work requires authorization from the rightsholders, except as provided by law, and any commercial use without express written consent is prohibited and strictly subject to permitted licensing.

 ---
-> *Fórmula Universal, Absoluta, compacta y suelo doctrina de toda la física y matemática del SV.*
+> *Fórmula Universal, Absoluta, compacta y suelo doctrina de toda la física y matemática del SV.* Versión: V.1
 ## Fórmula absoluta del Sistema Vectorial SV y sus formas canónicas equivalentes

 ### Forma canónica única (Definición §K.7)